Advanced search

 4.8 Undesirable effects

-The table below shows all adverse drug reactions (ADRs) observed during clinical trials and post market spontaneous reports with methylphenidate and those, which have been reported with other methylphenidate hydrochloride formulations.
-If ADRs with methylphenidate and the methylphenidate formulation frequencies were different, the highest frequency of both databases was used.
+The list below shows all adverse drug reactions (ADRs) observed during clinical trials and post market spontaneous reports with Ritalin and those which have been reported with other methylphenidate hydrochloride formulations.
+If ADRs with Ritalin and the methylphenidate formulation frequencies were different, the highest frequency of both databases was used.
+The list applies to children, adolescents, and adults.

 Infections and infestations